-However, if you really dedicate yourself to studying the Liberal Arts it can be one of the most challenging degrees.
-And few forms of education are so effective at building character, helping you adapt to change and making you a more well-rounded person — qualities that will serve you very well in life.
+However, if you really dedicate yourself to studying the Classical Liberal Arts it can be one of the most challenging and helpful University degrees.
+There are few forms of higher education more effective at building individuals with strong character who are well-rounded and flexible in the face of disruptive change.

-Now, you don’t necessarily need to sit in a University classroom to get a Liberal Arts education.
-For a fraction of the cost of a University degree (and zero debt), you can get your own Liberal Arts education while traveling the world and directly exploring the culture, history and museums of the places and people you are studying.
+And now thanks to the Internet, you don’t necessary have to go up to a 100K in debt to get a Liberal Arts education.
+For a fraction of the cost of a University degree, you create your own own Liberal Arts education while traveling the world and directly experiencing the fascinating cultures, history and museums across the cultural mosaic of human civilization.

 What Is The Meaning of Liberalism?

-A Liberal Arts education basically involves reading the classical and modern literature that form the generally agreed upon Liberal Arts canon.
-Another important component is debating the issues with other intelligent and informed people who can challenge you to see your own cogntive biases and reality tunnels.
+Another important component is regularly debating the most important issues of our day and the human condition with other intelligent and informed people who can challenge you to see your own cogntive biases and reality tunnels.

 This is misguided.
-A real liberal is someone who seeks the freedom and equality of all people — everywhere in the world — and does not allow him or herself to be caged by any institutions or class biases.
+A real liberal is someone who seeks the freedom and equality of all people — everywhere in the world — and does not allow him or herself to be caged by any institutional, ideological or class biases.

 The 4-Year Liberal Arts Reading List